What in the World is ARRA? And what does it mean for Bedside Nurses?

 5. With more comprehensive EHRs put in place, we have even more information on our fingertips to be able to help provide better and safer care for our patients.

 I am not by any means saying that the road to “an EHR for each person in the U.S. by 2014” will be a smooth one.
 After experiencing 2 different EHR implementations (and using 2 other electronic documentation systems that were already in place when I arrived), I can tell you stories of woe, tears, tantrums and overall stress in using them, especially when transitioning to a new one.
 Eventually, however, most nurses adapt to the new technology and new way of doing things, and some go on to become expert users.
+This article offers free shipping on qualified products, or buy online and pick up in store today at Medical Department.

 What I’m trying to share in this note, which I hope will be heard clearly, is that using an EHR is already a reality for many people and many facilities.
 It is no longer something out of a futuristic book or movie.
 It is here, now, and will be even more commonplace in the next few years.